Livin' That CALI415 Life

 Don't drive in the passing lane.

-But here is this, and I want to get your opinion on this, Rhea.
+But here is this, and I wanted to get your opinion on this, Rhea.
+He says, Mr.

 Professor Nick O'Brien of Carology, if someone is driving in the fast lane and you wish to pass another person in the fast lane, you get behind a car who's just sitting there in the fast lane, not driving and not getting out of the way.